 - If unable to attend a home Club meeting, please ensure that you contact the Secretary or appointed person prior to the meeting.

 See the ABC of Rotary’ for more information.Read more...

 A duty roster covering the next three weeks appears each week in the bulletin named Northern Disclosures.
-If you are unable to attend a meeting when you have been delegated a duty officer, please arrange to swap with another member.
-You need to email Paul Jeffery your RSVP (either way) no later than 11am on Tuesday.
+If you are unable to attend a meeting when you have been delegated as a duty officer, please arrange to swap with another member.
+You need to email Laurie Corcoran your RSVP (either way) no later than 10am on Tuesday.
 This helps with catering and costs.